On November 6, 2025, I bought a semi-restored 1956 Chevy 3100 pickup on eBay.

 For a clean and polished look under the hood, 427 Valve Covers will be added to create a neat appearance inside the engine bay.
 Additionally, a super clean Chrome Air Blower Intake will be installed to improve airflow and add visual appeal.

-A new Chrome Power Steering Column will be part of the upgrades, offering smooth steering response.
+A new black Power Steering Column will be part of the upgrades, offering smooth steering response.
 The transmission will be upgraded to a new 4-Speed Overdrive 700 THR unit for improved driving dynamics and efficiency.

 For parking convenience and safety, an E-Brake system will be installed.
 Cooling improvements include a new 4-Core Radiator equipped with a transmission fan to maintain optimal engine temperatures.
 Braided Hose Lines will be used throughout for durability and a premium look.